-Andrew leads our Public Sector Practice globally and helps lead our Sustainability & Resource Productivity, Social Sector, and Consumer Packaged Goods Practices in Asia.
-Based in Singapore, he has lived in several Asian countries, including China and Japan.
-He is a former leader of McKinsey’s Greater China region and has published widely on China’s rise to economic prominence.
+Andrew leads our Public Sector Practice globally and helps lead our Sustainability, Social Sector, and Consumer Packaged Goods Practices in Asia.
+He brings broad regional expertise from stints in Australia, Singapore, and Tokyo and was formerly the leader of McKinsey’s Greater China region.
+Andrew joined McKinsey’s Auckland office in 2017.

 Since joining McKinsey in 1992, Andrew has served many leading corporations in a broad range of industries.
 His current focus is on helping public-sector clients solve their most pressing strategic challenges, especially those related to economic development, health care, and infrastructure.
 In one recent project, Andrew helped establish a public-private partnership that stimulated a country’s economic development; as part of this effort, he worked with the client to initiate a series of pilots and to design approaches for launching and monitoring activities.
 Similarly, Andrew supported a Southeast Asian country in the creation of a new economic model—identifying priority growth sectors, developing initiatives to drive economic reform, and crafting an implementation approach.